AbdielCortes/ICOM4015-p3-MinecraftMod/README.md

 <br>

 <img src="ReadMeImages/inventory.png" width="400">
-Additional items in the mod, items that where not covered in this "read me" where created by GitHub user FrenzyExists.
+Additional items in the mod, items that were not covered in this "read me" where created by GitHub user FrenzyExists.

 <br>
 <br>